Virgil: Family and birth

 According to the ancient vitae, Publius Vergilius Maro was born on the Ides of October during the consulship of Pompey and Crassus (15 October 70 BC) in the village of Andes, near Mantua in Cisalpine Gaul (northern Italy, added to Italy proper during his lifetime).
 The Donatian life reports that some say Virgil's father was a potter, but most say he was an employee of an apparitor named Magius, whose daughter he married.
 According to Phocas and Probus, the name of Virgil's mother was Magia Polla.
-The cognomen of Virgil's maternal family, Magius, and failure to distinguish the genitive form of this rare name (Magi) in Servius' life, from the genitive magi of the noun magus ("magician"), probably contributed to the rise of the medieval legend that Virgil's father was employed by a certain itinerant magician, and that Virgil was a magician.
+The gentilicium of Virgil's maternal family, Magius, and failure to distinguish the genitive form of this name (Magi) in Servius' life, from the genitive magi of the noun magus ("magician"), probably contributed to the rise of the medieval legend that Virgil's father was employed by a certain itinerant magician, and that Virgil was a magician.

 Analysis of his name has led some to believe he descended from earlier Roman colonists.
 Modern speculation is not supported by narrative evidence from his writings or later biographers.